fbpx

 Prescription costs for pain management, spasticity, bladder and bowel care, and other secondary conditions can also add up.
 While some costs may be covered, there are often out-of-pocket expenses for over-the-counter medications and ongoing medical supplies.

 In addition to the physical impairment and pain, individuals with high cervical cord injuries such as tetraplegia are often at significantly high risk for other medical complications or conditions in the future that could potentially have fatal consequences.
-These complications include conditions such as deep vein thrombosis, pressure ulcers, pneumonia, urinary tract infections, blood clots, and/or cardiovascular disease.
+These complications include deep vein thrombosis, pressure ulcers, pneumonia, urinary tract infections, blood clots, and/or cardiovascular disease.

-Further, the psychological impact of a cervical spine injury can be just as devastating as the physical impact.
-Severe depression and anxiety are very common in spinal cord injury victims.
-A study published by the Mayo Clinic found that 19.3% of adults with spinal cord injury had anxiety disorder (compared to 14.1% of the non-injured population).
-Further, the study also showed that 29.3% of spinal cord injury victims had severe depression (compared to 9.3% of the non-injured population) and 37.4% of those victims reported more than one mental health condition.
+The study also showed that 29.3% of spinal cord injury victims had severe depression (compared to 9.3% of the non-injured population), and 37.4% of those victims reported more than one mental health condition.
 The loss of independence and mourning for the life you once lived can lead to feelings of low self-worth, paranoia, sadness, and even suicidal thoughts or substance abuse.

-In addition, there are the costs of care that will require consideration.
-The economic burden of a spinal cord injury, throughout a victim’s lifetime, depending on the age in the location of injury on the spinal cord, can range anywhere from five to $15 million.
-Tetraplegia victims will require such direct costs as prescription drugs, nonprescription items, adaptive equipment, home modifications, vehicle modifications, long-term institutional care, attendant care, mobility equipment, etc.
+In addition, the costs of care will require consideration.
+The economic burden of a spinal cord injury throughout a victim’s lifetime, depending on the age and the location of the injury on the spinal cord, can range anywhere from five to $15 million.

-Financial Recovery for Spinal Cord Injury Victims – Was Someone at Fault?
+Financial Recovery for Spinal Cord Injury Victims: Was Someone at Fault?

 Do I need a Spinal Cord Injury Lawyer?